SureshVarad/getGoogleReviews/README.md

 ```
 #Once finished, use 'deactivate' to exit from virtual environment

-#If you do not have pip installed, but only python installed, follow below steps.
+#If you do not have pip installed, but only python installed, follow below steps, else skip to next block.
 ```
 wget https://bootstrap.pypa.io/get-pip.py
 python get-pip.py --prefix=/usr/local/